-Alan Davis Beach is a great spot to do some low key cliff jumping in a relatively safe swimming area.
-If you can, head to the beach on a week day to avoid the flocks of crowds on a weekend.
+Alan Davis Beach is a great spot to do some low-key cliff jumping in a relatively safe swimming area.
+If you can, head to the beach on a weekday to avoid the flocks of crowds on a weekend.

 How to get to Alan Davis Beach

-Park you car in the Makapu’u Lighthouse Trail parking lot and veer through the bushes on the dirt track instead of taking the lighthouse trail up the hill.
+Park your car in the Makapu’u Lighthouse Trail parking lot and veer through the bushes on the dirt track instead of taking the lighthouse trail up the hill.
 This is the Ka’Iwi Scenic Shoreline Trail although it isn’t very clearly marked.
 Follow this trail for 10-15 mins and you will reach a little beach.
 Head along the left-hand side of the small bay and you will find yourself below Pele’s Chair and be standing right above the diving boards.

 Things to do near Alan Davis Beach

 From Alan Davis Beach you can walk left along the coast for 45 minutes and reach the epic Makapu’u Tide Pools.
 Nearby is also Makapu’u Beach, an awesome hangout spot with shore break waves at times.
 Of course, the Makapu’u Lighthouse Trail is just above the beach or the Tom Tom Trail is just behind Makapu’u Beach.